Riverscapes/pyBRAT/docs/Documentation/Documentation by Version/Outputs/WorkingWithBRATv3XOutputs.md

   The field `oPBRC_UI` is calculated based on the following criteria:

-  - Considerable Risk is for streams where the model detects that beaver dams are Frequent (`oCC_EX` > 15), and yet the land is highly used (`iPC_LU` > 0.6), or the stream is within  30 meters of some form of infrastructure, whether that's roads, canals, or railroads (`oPC_Dist` < 30).
+  - Considerable Risk is for streams where the model estimates that beaver dams are Pervasive (`oCC_EX` > 15), and yet the land is highly used (`iPC_LU` > 0.6), or the stream is within  30 meters of some form of infrastructure, whether that's roads, canals, or railroads (`oPC_Dist` < 30).
+  - Some Risk is for streams where the model estimates that beaver dams are Frequent (5 < `oCC_EX` < 15), and yet the land is highly used (`iPC_LU` > 0.6), or the stream is within 100 meters of some form of infrastructure, whether that's roads, canals, or railroads (`oPC_Dist` < 100).
+  - Minor Risk is for streams where the model estimates that beaver dams are Occasional (1 < `oCC_EX` < 5), and yet the land is moderately used (`iPC_LU` > 0.3) or the stream is within 300 meters of some form of infrastructure, whether that's roads, canals, or railroads (`oPC_Dist` < 300).
+  - Negligible Risk is for a stream that doesn't fall into the above categories.

 - **Restoration or Conservation Opportunities (`oPCRC_CR`)** identifies opportunities where low-risk restoration and conservation opportunities exist for using beaver in stream conservation and restoration.
-This management output consists of the following categories: i) ‘easiest - low hanging fruit’ has capacity, just needs beaver if beaver ar not there yet, ii) ‘straight forward - quick return’ is currently occasional capacity but historically was higher capacity, iii) ‘strategic’ is a currently degraded condition with historically higher capacity.
+This management output consists of the following categories: i) ‘easiest - low hanging fruit’ has capacity, just needs beaver if beaver are not there yet, ii) ‘straight forward - quick return’ is currently occasional capacity but historically was higher capacity, iii) ‘strategic’ is a currently degraded condition with historically higher capacity.
 These areas typically need long-term riparian recovery before beaver can be introduced (e.g. grazing management), and 4) ‘other’.
 The ‘other’ category is based on higher ‘risk’ of human-beaver conflict and lower existing dam building capacity (i.e., reaches that are likely not worth investing in beaver dam related conservation and restoration actions).
 The following color scheme is used to illustrate these distinctions:

   ![Legend BRAT Management Restoration or Conservation Opportunities]({{ site.baseurl }}/assets/images/Restoration_or_Conservation_Opportunities.png){: width="300" height="300"}

+  The field `oPCRC_CR` is calculated based on the following criteria:

+  -

 ## Attribute Field Descriptions